-At Shelforce, we are proud to be a leading company that actively works to remove the barriers that stop many amazing adults from entering the workforce.
+At Shelforce, we are proud to fly the flag for inclusivity and are proud to be a leading company that actively works to remove the barriers that stop many amazing adults from entering the workforce.
 So, if you or someone you know is looking for a worthwhile career in the double-glazing industry, contact the Shelforce team today.

 Related to this topic: